xmos/lib_src/examples/test_block/doc/rst/asrc-rate-matching.rst

 :ref:`controlling_asycnhronous_sample_rate_conversion_by_measuring_the_phase_error_fft_after_change`
 shows the FFT of the sine-wave post ASRC right at the end of the test.
-At this point we expect the sine wave to be stable; and the signal we see is a product of the windowing function (a Hann window over
+At this point we expect the sine wave to be stable; and the signal we see is a product of the windowing function and the ASRC process.

 .. _controlling_asycnhronous_sample_rate_conversion_by_measuring_the_phase_error_fft_after_change: